 A problem-free toilet is a key to keeping things on track.
 But with customers flushing the wrong items to kids fooling around, clogged toilets are likely to occur this time of year.

 Remember to tell your customers not to flush down anything that could plug up the toilet such as feminine hygiene products or large wads of paper.
 If your toilet does get clogged, make sure there’s enough water in the bowl to plunge it.
 Close the toilet flapper so the water doesn’t overflow and don’t flush the toilet until the clog begins to loosen up.
 If you’re still not having success, contact Action Plumbing right away.

 Avoid Tree Roots

 There’s a good reason experts recommend that trees or plants with a strong root system be planted a safe distance away from your home’s foundation.
-Even the slightest leak in your sewer line give roots an opportunity to find the water they so desperately crave, and the room to grow and block up pipes.
+Even the slightest leak in your sewer line gives roots an opportunity to find the water they so desperately crave, and the room to grow and block up pipes.

 If you have very slow drains, or your toilet is backing up into your shower or bathtub, chances are a tree or plant root may be causing a blockage in your sewer line.